 Through this process we not only learned about the importance of asking questions to problem solve, but also how to carry out this different method of thinking in practice.

-During one of our brain-dump sessions, Harvard Graduate School of Education student Tomihoro Ono visited us.
+During one of our brain-dump sessions, Harvard Graduate School of Education student Tomihiro Ono visited us.
 His goal was to observe classroom structure and student-teacher interactions so as to gauge how these factors influence student motivation.
-Tomihoro will ultimately use these findings in a group project for his Deeper Learning course regarding administration techniques for professional development.
-By analyzing our process, interviewing individual students, and seeing the work we are doing, Tomihoro was able to observe and record the many unique aspects of our classroom structure.
+Tomihiro will ultimately use these findings in a group project for his Deeper Learning course regarding administration techniques for professional development.
+By analyzing our process, interviewing individual students, and seeing the work we are doing, Tomihiro was able to observe and record the many unique aspects of our classroom structure.
 We hope that he gained meaningful information that he may share with his group and eventually use in his project.